75 Must Know Nautical Terms

 50. Mast

-The mast is the tall metal pole that goes from the bottom of a boat up into the sky.
-The mast is designed to provide support for a ship’s sails.
-If a mast is a wooden multi-part one, the term is used to refer to its lowest portion.
+The mast is the tall metal pole from the bottom of a boat into the sky.
+The mast is designed to support a ship’s sails.
+The term refers to its lowest portion if a mast is a wooden multi-part one.

 51. Med mooring